Skip to main content Skip to footer

 Bay Tree

-The Community Club was generous with their fundraising, supporting charities like Camp Tamarack, Disabled Persons Society of Dawson Creek, and the Fairview College Foundation.
+The Community Club was generous with their fundraising, supporting charities like Camp Tamarack, the Disabled Persons Society of Dawson Creek, and the Fairview College Foundation.
 The Community Club also helped spruce up the Bay Tree Community Park in 1981,and appears to have had involvement with the Silver Valley Campsite.
-The Club disbanded in 1998.
+The club disbanded in 1998.

 Contact Us